wroersma/cuckoo/docs/book/customization/machinery.rst

     class MyMachinery(LibVirtMachinery):
         # Set connection string.
         dsn = "my:///connection"

+Starting with Cuckoo 2.0.7a1 you can use a custom dsn by setting it in the kvm.conf file.
+Example:

+    dsn = qemu+ssh://192.168.56.1/system

 This works for all the virtualization technologies supported by LibVirt.
 Just remember to check if your LibVirt package (if you are using one, for example